-Jurisdiction Investment Restrictions or other terms Sub-Funds affected Germany Equities (Kapitalbeteiligungen) as defined in the German Investment Tax Act "Equity Funds" - more than 50% of NAV on a continuous basis "Mixed Funds" - more than 25% of NAV on a continuous Certain Countries - Germany basis Hong Kong Securities issued or guaranteed by any one country (including any government body or public or local authority) with a credit rating below investment grade Limited to 20% of net assets.
-JPMorgan Funds - Emerging Markets Local Currency Debt Fund All Sub-Funds registered in Hong-Kong Securities which are not in the list of permissible investments as set out in the Central Provident Fund (CPF) investment guidelines.
-Limited to 5% of net assets. except the above.
+Jurisdiction Investment Restrictions or other terms Sub-Funds affected Germany Equities (Kapitalbeteiligungen) as defined in the German Investment Tax Act "Equity Funds" - more than 50% of NAV on a continuous basis "Mixed Funds" - more than 25% of NAV on a continuous basis Please see Information for Investors in Certain Countries - Germany

+Jurisdiction Investment Restrictions or other terms Sub-Funds affected Singapore Securities which are not in the list of permissible investments as set out in the Central Provident Fund (CPF) investment guidelines.
+Limited to 5% of net assets.
 Sub-Funds registered in Singapore and included under the CPF Investment Scheme.
-Singapore Derivatives For hedging and efficient portfolio management only.
-Limited to 40% of net assets (direct exposure and indirect exposure through participation notes).
-JPMorgan Funds - China Fund Taiwan Securities listed in the PRC and securities traded on the China Interbank Bond Market Limited to 20% of net assets (direct exposure and indirect exposure through participation notes).
-All other Sub-Funds registered in Taiwan, except for JPMorgan Funds - China Fund 1 .
-Derivatives Exposure from non-hedging derivatives plus exposure from any derivatives used to hedge the Sub-Fund beyond 100% of its NAV are limited to the percentage stipulated by the Taiwanese regulator (currently 40%).
-Sub-Funds registered in Taiwan except those for which the Taiwan Financial Supervisory Commission has granted an exemption.
+Derivatives For hedging and efficient portfolio management only.
+Taiwan Securities listed in the PRC and securities traded on the China Interbank Bond Market Limited to 20% of net assets (direct and indirect exposure through participation notes).
+Sub-Funds registered in Taiwan 1 Derivatives Exposure from non-hedging derivatives plus exposure from any derivatives used to hedge the Sub-Fund beyond 100% of its NAV are limited to the percentage stipulated by the Taiwanese regulator (currently 40%).
+Sub-Funds registered in Taiwan.

-1Except Sub-Funds sold in the PRC through the qualified domestic institutional investor scheme.
+1 Except Sub-Funds sold in the PRC through the qualified domestic institutional investor scheme.